 Sometimes, the metric may be super easy to track, and sometimes it might not be.

-One of the books I'm reading, Change to Strange: Create a Great Organization by Daniel M. Cable,talks about the importance of differentiating yourself from other companies by measuring different things than they do.
-Don't always go with the industry standard metrics because then you'll be just like everyone else.
+In Change to Strange: Create a Great Organization, author Daniel M. Cable, talks about the importance of differentiating yourself from other companies by measuring different things than they do.
+Don’t always go with the industry standard metrics because then you’ll be just like everyone else.

 Find some key aspect of your business or customer relationships that you want to laser in on - that you want to do better than anyone else.
 In doing so, it will drive you to start measuring things that your competitors aren’t.